jie-meng/UtilDroid/README.md

 # UtilDroid -- Util class and useful compound views for android.

-## How to import UtilDroid into Android project
+## How to import UtilDroid library into Android project

 1. Add the JitPack repository to your build file
     - gradle